ShadyBarrios/CS179_P2/README.md

 The program will begin searching for the best possible drone routes, when given one through four drones.
 The estimated time to complete is five minutes.

 The program will display four options, each correlated to the number of drones/routes.
+Each option presents unique route distances, landing pad coordinates, and servings per drone.

 Choose one of the four options to continue:

-The program will display the total route distance, create a '.txt' file containing the shortest route, and create a '.png' file containing a visualization of the route.
+The program will export the desired option to its own .txt solution file and .png visualization file.